Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Problem formulation

-To begin with, the poloidal-toroidal decomposition is applied to the governing equations of wake vortices linearised about the $q$-vortex.
+To begin with, we apply the poloidal-toroidal decomposition to the governing equations of wake vortices that are linearised about the $q$-vortex.
 The basic formulation was performed by \citet[p.
-339]{Matsushima1997} and we describe more details in the mathematical aspects in this section.
-Although the poloidal-toroidal decomposition of solenoidal vector fields is mainly discussed in spherical geometry \citep[pp. 622 - 626] {Chandrasekhar1981}, it can be employed in the cylindrical coordinate system while preserving some essential properties of the decomposition \citep{Ivers1989}.
+339]{Matsushima1997}, and we provide more details of its mathematical foundation in this section.
+Although the poloidal-toroidal decomposition of solenoidal vector fields is mainly discussed in spherical geometry \citep[pp. 622-626]{Chandrasekhar1981}, it can be employed in the cylindrical coordinate system while preserving some essential properties of the decomposition \citep{Ivers1989}.
 When we select the unit vector in the $z$-direction $\bm{\hat{e}_z}$ as a reference vector, a solenoidal vector field $\bm{V} (r, \phi, z ) = V_r (r, \phi, z) \bm{\hat{e}_r} + V_\phi (r, \phi, z) \bm{\hat{e}_\phi} + V_z (r, \phi, z) \bm{\hat{e}_z}$ can be expressed as

 where $\psi$ and $\chi$ are the toroidal and poloidal streamfunctions of $\bm{V}$.
 Such a decomposition is feasible if $\bm{V}$ has zero spatial mean components in the radial and azimuthal directions over an infinite disk for all $z$ \citep[cf.][]{JONES200845}.
 This zero-mean condition is satisfied in our study because our velocity fields are spatially periodic perturbations of the base flow. \citet{Ivers1989} concluded that the toroidal and poloidal fields are orthogonal over an infinite slab $a < z < b$ if $\psi$ and $\chi$ decay sufficiently rapidly as $r \rightarrow \infty$.
 The decay condition of $\psi$ and $\chi$ requires $\bm{V}$ to decay sufficiently rapidly to zero for large $r$.